soundglade/aimlab/README.md

 npm run dev
 ```

+The application uses a custom Express.js server that:

+- Serves the Next.js application
+- Handles static files from the `public` directory with dynamic reloading in development

 ### Console

 The project includes a REPL environment for development and debugging.
 You can run it in two modes: